Low-code platform guide

 What is low-code AI?

-Low-code AI is the utilisation of complex programming to build websites and apps that deploy machine learning and AI without code.
+Low-code AI is the utilization of complex programming to build websites and apps that deploy machine learning and AI without code.

 Can low code and APIs work together?

-Yes, you can integrate low-code development for an API, but you need to ensure that it works with your organisational strategy first.
+Yes, you can integrate low-code development for an API, but you need to ensure that it works with your organizational strategy first.